TimothyMostert/Jekyll-CloudCannon-Test/_clients/waterfeature.md

 * Add, update or remove a post in the *Posts* collection.
 * The **Staff Author** field links to members in the **Staff Members** collection.
-* Documentation pages are organised in the navigation by category, with URLs based on the path inside the `_docs` folder.
+* Documentation pages are organised in the navigation by category, with URLs based on the path inside the `_docs`{: .highlighter-rouge} folder.
-* Change the defaults when new posts are created in `_posts/_defaults.md`.
+* Change the defaults when new posts are created in `_posts/_defaults.md`{: .highlighter-rouge}.

 ### Contact Form